johnfisher22/liveportfolio/README.md

 # liveportfolio
 My goal is to give you an insight into my profeessional abilities as a current MSE.
-Software Engineering student through this portfolio project
+Software Engineering student at North Dakota State University through this portfolio project